-D econstructive surgery You pay Reconstructive surgery High Option High Option Surgery to correct a functional defect PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance • Surgery to correct a condition caused by injury or illness if: Non-PPO: 30% of the Plan allowance and any difference Non-PPO: 30% of the Plan allowance and any difference the condition produced a major effect on the member's appearance and between our allowance and the billed amount between our allowance and the billed amount the condition can reasonably be expected to be corrected by such surgery • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes. • All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; breast prostheses; and surgical bras and replacements (see Orthopedic and prosthetic devices for coverage) Note: We pay for internal breast prostheses as orthopedic and prosthetic devices, see Section 5(a).
+Consider the sections (You You pay Surgical procedures (continued) High Option Standard Option Not covered: All charges.
+All charges.
+Reversal of voluntary sterilization Services of a standby surgeon, except during angioplasty or other high risk procedures when we determine standbys are medically necessary • Routine treatment of conditions of the foot; see Foot care • Eye surgery, such as radial keratotomy, lasik and laser surgery when the primary purpose is to correct myopia (nearsightedness), hyperopia (farsightedness) or astigmatism (blurring) Reconstructive surgery Surgery to correct a functional defect PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance • Surgery to correct a condition caused by injury or illness if: Non-PPO: 30% of the Plan allowance and any difference Non-PPO: 30% of the Plan allowance and any difference the condition produced a major effect on the member's appearance and between our allowance and the billed amount between our allowance and the billed amount the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes.
+All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; breast prostheses; and surgical bras and replacements (see Orthopedic and prosthetic devices for coverage) Note: We pay for internal breast prostheses as orthopedic and prosthetic devices, see Section 5(a).
 Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Not covered: All charges.
-All charges. • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury • Surgeries related to sex transformation or sexual dysfunction